 A tool that displays the end-user behavior while using the website and takes necessary actions on the pain points found.
 It tracks clicks, mouse movements, and scrolls made by end-users and records them.
 The result will be summarized in a heat map.
 It is fast, secure, and mobile-friendly.

-A user-friendly A/B testing platform that allows the users to test everything from design patterns to the algorithms of a website.
+A user-friendly A/B testing platform that allows users to test everything from design patterns to the algorithms of a website.
 It features cross-browser testing, mobile website testing, etc.

 This tool has different features combined altogether like click heatmaps, exit surveys, mobile feedback, targeted feedback forms, and feedback widgets that gather data via emails.
 Using this tool will improve the user experience, save time & resources, and increase conversions.